qjhuang/entt/docs/md/meta.md

 ```

 In this case, the contained instance is never destroyed and users must ensure
-that the lifetime of the object exceeds that of the container.
+that the lifetime of the object exceeds that of the container.<br/>
+This mode is extremely useful for passing arguments by reference rather than by
+copy and to exploit _aliasing_ for constructors or getters.

 A meta any object has a `type` member function that returns the meta type of the
 contained value, if any.
 The member functions `try_cast`, `cast` and `convert`